Elbston/Elbston/README.md

 # <b>👾About me</b>
-- 🔭 I’m currently working on: A game with python
+- 🔭 I’m currently working on:
-- 🌱 I’m currently learning: Python
+- 🌱 I’m currently learning: Java, JS and C
 - 👯 I’m going to collaborate with: the weakness system for the game
 - ⚡ Fun fact: i like trains